nih-cfde/training-and-engagement/hackmd/UNIX.md

 pretty much any computer that is running a UNIX compatible shell (including Mac OS X and Windows Subsystem for Linux).

-We've shown you a whole plethora of hopefully not-too-confusing options for editing and working with text files.

-The redirection and compression stuff is really useful, but again, you just need to know it exists and that there's this tutorial on it.

-These skills may seem confusing, but they will become second nature if you use them regularly.
+We have shown you multiple options for editing and working with text files.
+These tools may seem confusing at first, but they will become second nature if you use them regularly.

 If you want to save all the commands we used today, you can use the `history` command to print out all the commands you typed.